mikazz/RSnippets/README.md

 ## Load Data
     # Read Tabular data with separated columns (commas or tabs)
+    # To import data, keeping the strings as strings, pass the argument stringsAsFactors = FALSE
     read.table(file="myfile", sep="t", header=TRUE)

     # Configured read.table() with all the arguments preset to read CSV files
     read.csv(file="myfile")

-    # Configured read.csv() configured for data with a comma as the decimal point and a semicolon as the separator
+    # Configured read.csv() for data with a comma as the decimal point and a semicolon as the separator
-    read.csv2(file=”myfile”, header=TRUE)
+    read.csv2(file="myfile", header=TRUE)

     # Read delimited files, with tabs as the default
-    read.delim(file=”myfile”, header=TRUE)
+    read.delim(file="myfile", header=TRUE)

     # Allows finer control over the read process when data isn’t tabular
     scan("myfile", skip = 1, nmax=100)

     # Reads text from a text file one line at a time
     readLines("myfile")

     # Read a file with dates in fixed-width format (each column in the data has a fixed number of characters)